aolney/ct-modular-book/docs/11-com-mod-generators.md

 </div>

 As with AM and RM, FM creates sidebands symmetrically around the carrier frequency.
-In contrast, FM creates an infinite number of sideband partials rather than just two - even when the modulator and carrier are sine waves.
+However, FM creates an infinite number of sideband partials rather than just two - even when the modulator and carrier are sine waves.
 These side band partials are arranged in pairs as $C_f - nM_f$ and $C_f + nM_f$, where $n$ is a natural number.
+The FM sideband formula is the same as the AM/RM formula except that for AM/RM, $n$ is fixed at 1 instead of ranging from 1 to infinity.

+FM side bands have several unusual behaviors with respect to phase.
 When $n$ is odd, the side band partials below $C_f$ have reversed phase.
 Additionally, partials that cross zero will reflect with a reversal of phase.
 The above is also true when the modulator and carrier are non-sine waves, in which case each pairing of partials between them creates a new sideband pair.